Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Estimation and Inference

 where the outer expectation is over the marginal distribution of covariates $\boldsymbol{X}$.
 Therefore, a direct approach to estimating $\psi(\boldsymbol{\delta})$ is through a plug-in procedure.
 This method involves replacing each component in the expression above with a corresponding empirical estimate, which leads to the plug-in estimator:

 However, this estimator faces certain practical and theoretical challenges.
-One issue is that the estimator's performance is highly dependent on an accurate estimate of the multivariate conditional density $\hat{f}(\boldsymbol{w}|\boldsymbol{x})$, which can be difficult to estimate for multivariate exposures, and will likely have slower convergence rates.
+One issue is that the estimator's performance is highly dependent on an accurate estimate of the multivariate conditional density $\hat{f}(\boldsymbol{w}|\boldsymbol{x})$, which can be difficult to estimate for multivariate exposures, and the resulting estimator will likely converge more slowly.
 Furthermore, this approach does not leverage the structure of the efficient influence function and, as a result, is generally not statistically efficient.
 These limitations motivate alternative estimators with superior statistical properties.

-\subsubsection{One-step Estimation and Cross-fitting}
+\subsection{One-step Estimation and Cross-fitting}

 To overcome the limitations of the plug-in estimator, we employ an approach rooted in semiparametric efficiency theory.
 This method uses the efficient influence function (EIF) to construct an estimator that is consistent under weaker conditions and achieves the optimal asymptotic variance.
-The EIF for the estimand $\psi(\boldsymbol{\delta})$ is given in Section \ref{sec:Estimands} by $\varphi(\boldsymbol{Z}; \boldsymbol{\delta}) = D_Y + D_{g,\mu} + D_{\psi}$.
-In our notation, substituting the EIF components and algebraically combining the first two terms yields
+The EIF for the estimand $\psi(\boldsymbol{\delta})$ is given in Section~\ref{sec:Estimands} by $\varphi(\boldsymbol{Z}; \boldsymbol{\delta}) = D_Y + D_{g,\mu} + D_{\psi}$.
+In our notation, substituting the EIF components yields

 where $r_{\boldsymbol{\delta}}(\boldsymbol{w},\boldsymbol{x}) = g_{\boldsymbol{\delta}}(\boldsymbol{w}\mid \boldsymbol{x})/f(\boldsymbol{w}\mid \boldsymbol{x})$ and expectations with subscript $g_{\boldsymbol{\delta}}$ are taken with respect to $g_{\boldsymbol{\delta}}(\cdot\mid \boldsymbol{X})$.
 The one-step estimation procedure utilizes this EIF to correct an initial parameter estimate by adding the empirical average of the EIF to the initial plug-in estimate, which serves as a bias-correction term: